 Try Student Engagement Strategies That Work Best in an AI-Accelerated World

 In the age of AI, the most effective student engagement strategies build purpose, agency, and durable human skills.
-In The Disengaged Teen, Rebecca Winthrop and Jenny Anderson introduced the Four Modes of Engagement—Resister, Passenger, Achiever, and Explorer—to explain why students disengage and how educators can support deeper learning.
+In their book, The Disengaged Teen, Rebecca Winthrop and Jenny Anderson introduced the Four Modes of EngagementResister, Passenger, Achiever, and Explorer—to explain why students disengage and how educators can support deeper learning.

 Wayfinder’s Student Engagement Strategies in the Age of AI Guide builds on this research by offering practical tools for school and district leaders, highlighting essential human skills such as focus, reflection, collaboration, adaptability, and digital discernment while strengthening cognitive, emotional, and behavioral engagement.